 Here’s the code:

 Another likely source of error is the assumption that tumors are approximately spherical.
 For a tumor with linear dimensions 15.5 x 15 cm, this assumption is probably not valid.
-If, as seems likely, it were relatively flat, it might have the same volume as a 6 cm sphere.
-But with this smaller volume and correlation 0.8, the probability of age greater than 8 is still 95%.
+If, as seems likely, a tumor this size is relatively flat, it might have the same volume as a 6 cm sphere.
+With this smaller volume and correlation 0.8, the probability of age greater than 8 is still 95%.

 The reason I didn’t is computational efficiency.
 To estimate p(size|age) for any given size, you have to run a lot of simulations.
 Along the way, you end up computing p(size|age) for a lot of sizes.
 In fact, you end up computing the entire joint distribution of size and age, p(size, age).